zkFold/smart-wallet-api/README.md

 # zkFold Smart Wallet API

-This package provides a Smart Wallet API to manage Google OAuth-based wallets.
-In this wallet, funds are locked in a smart contract that verifies Google's signatures of a successful user login.
+This SDK lets you integrate zkFold Smart Wallets into your Cardano wallet or dApp.
+Smart Wallets are backed by Google OAuth: funds are locked in a script that only unlocks when the user proves possession of a valid Google-issued JWT.

 ## Installation

-The package is published on npm:
+The package is available on npm:

 https://www.npmjs.com/package/zkfold-smart-wallet-api

-You can install it by executing
+Install it with:

 ```bash
 npm install zkfold-smart-wallet-api